NathanHarrington/dotfiles/README.md

             Don't use chrome for anything on the web as it will be overwhelmed with ads.

 # Install tailscale from tailscale.com instructions
+# Then run the following to have keyless logins 'just work' from any machine on the tailscale network
+tailscale status
+tailscale ip -4
+sudo tailscale set --ssh=true

 ### Move over previous system files.
 With the previous years m.2 ssd, plug it into the adapter, start thunar,